Gregory-lab-eng/python_Vistula/profile_picture_validator.md

 Model otrzymuje:
 obraz,
-pytanie: "Is it a person with a face?" i generuje odpowiedź:
+pytanie: "Does the image contain a person with a clearly visible face?" i generuje odpowiedź:

 "yes" → twarz wykryta